learex-zz/macOS-eGPU/README.md

 ## Problems
 ### Known issues
-•	OpenCL seems not to work on NVIDIA eGPU + dGPU configs
+- OpenCL seems not to work on NVIDIA eGPU + dGPU configs
-•	still researched
+	- still researched
-•	Macs with NVIDIA dGPU don't boot with TB3 enclosure and NVIDIA eGPU.
+- Macs with NVIDIA dGPU don't boot with TB3 enclosure and NVIDIA eGPU.
-•	still researched, try hot-plug
+	- still researched
-•	Disconnect "null" on hot plug
+- Disconnect "null" on hot plug
-•	still researched.
+	- still researched.
 Booting with eGPU resolves this.
-•	System crash on hot-disconnect
+- System crash on hot-disconnect
-•	still researched
+	- still researched
-•	System crash on disconnect button press
+- System crash on disconnect button press
-•	still researched
+	- still researched
+- Black monitor with/without mouse
+	- boot without eGPU
+	- hot-plug ONLY eGPU (wait 15 sec)
+	- hot-plug monitor (wait 15 sec)
+	- login
 ### Unknown issues
 If you’ve got a problem then try the tweaks first.
 If nothing works head over to [eGPU.io][1] and ask.